 Life was hard as a kid with the last name Pigg, until mom told me how police in the 60’s took the derogatory use of the word, Pig, and created an acronym which stood for pride, integrity and guts.
 She told me that I also had pride, integrity and guts, and that because I had an extra G in my name, it meant that I had twice as many guts as any other kid in school.
 Mom’s story was my introduction to the idea that anything was possible for me.

-Growing up, folks often used the phrase “when pigs fly” when they believed that something was impossible to achieve.
-But with my last name and mom’s story of my invincibility, I chose to use the phrase as fuel to prove the doubters wrong.
-And then many years later when I earned my pilot’s license I was sure that if this Pigg could fly, then anything really was possible.
+Growing up, I heard folks use the phrase “when pigs fly” whenever they wanted you to believe that something was impossible to achieve.
+But with my last name and mom’s story of my invincibility, I used the phrase as fuel to prove the doubters wrong.
+And then many years later when I earned my pilot’s license, I was sure that if this Pigg could fly, then anything really was possible.

-What I’ve learned from five decades of observation, thousands of hours of personal development work, my coaching practice and my own personal experience, is that the single most important question we can ever ask ourselves when we want to take our lives to the next level is the same one I ask myself all the time, which is:
+What I’ve learned from five decades of observation, thousands of hours of personal development work, my coaching practice and my own personal experience, is that every one of us is capable of so much more than we give ourselves credit for.